Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 3. Select **Submit** to deploy the stack.
 4. Monitor the stack's status.
 When you see `CREATE_COMPLETE`, the AI Unlimited manager is ready.

 Use the URLs in **Outputs** to view the created resources.

 You'll need the host (the IP address or hostname) when you connect to the manager from a Jupyter notebook.

-***Haven't actually seen what happens after clicking Submit.***
+***Haven't actually seen what happens after clicking Submit.
+Where does the status appear?
+Is Outputs just another section that appears?***

-##Next step
+## Next step

 In the manager, [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md).